 Research questions:

 Will seeds from warmer/drier subpopulations germinate better under higher water stress levels?
-Intraspecific adaptation to realized niche from adult plants, transgenerational effects into the regeneration niche?
+Intraspecific adaptation to realized niche from adult plants, transgenerational effects into the regeneration niche? / Do subpopulations of Dianthus langeanus from different microhabitats have different germination responses to water availability?

 Will the ripening stage (fresh vs. after-ripening) modify their response to water stress?
-Physiological responses to explore bet-hedging strategies?
+Physiological responses to explore bet-hedging strategies? (using of bet-hedging strategies to increase their fitness in a microclimatic variable environment)

+Are germination responses to water availability dependent on seed mass? (to include seed mass in the model)

 Hypothesis: